 Sadly, I ended up overcooking my lard because I could not tell when things were done.
 This resulted in golden-hued lard with a flavor that was off.
 It was far removed from the snowy white, near flavorless fat it was supposed to be.
 Disappointing!

-Aside from overcooking the lard, the yield from the piece of fatback I used seemed to be very low.
+Aside from overcooking the lard, the yield from the piece of fatback seemed very low.

 - Grind the fatback into smaller pieces to help ensure a higher yield.